 - Click the Recover button and tell Disk Drill where it should recover the selected files.

-In other words, Disk Drill and other similar data recovery software solution struggle to deliver good data recovery results when recovering data from a TRIM-enabled SSD.
+In other words, Disk Drill and other similar data recovery software solutions struggle to deliver good data recovery results when recovering data from a TRIM-enabled SSD.
 You can check if TRIM is enabled on your SSD in Windows 11 by entering the following command in Windows Terminal:

 fsutil behavior query DisableDeleteNotify